5 Steps to Resolving Your “Situation-ships” (Undefined and Unclear Relationships) With Men

 Hint: talk about how overstepping these boundaries makes you feel.
 Men understand and hear us when we talk about feelings.
 Don’t blame him.
 Explain that it’s really unpleasant/upsetting/frustrating/disappointing.
 If he loves and respects you, he will listen.
 If not, well, why are you with this man in the first place?!

 Hot tip: boundaries don’t hold long enough without consequences and reinforcements.
 So if you are repeating yourself in a polite way talking about your feelings and he’s still not respecting your boundary — introduce consequences.

 But start with the shit sandwich.

-Say something like “George, I love spending time with you and I think you’re an amazing guy (start with something positive).
+“George, I love spending time with you and I think you’re an amazing guy (start with something positive).
 I feel like we might not be on the same page, though.
 I’m actually looking for a long-term partnership and if you’re not available for that, I feel like I’m wasting my time and I feel sad (set the boundary with an emphasis on feelings.)
 If you keep letting me know about your plans last minute, we’ll have to stop our communication (consequence).
 I trust that you will respect my feelings.
 I love spending time with you (end with something positive).”